 Specifies the computer name from which you want to display a list of controllers or specific information about the currently opened controller.
 If you do not specify a computer name, the command displays only the controllers on the local computer.

 '''

 /domain{=string}

 '''

 Specifies the domain in which the specified computer resides.

 If you do not specify this switch, the command assumes the local domain.

-This switch is supported on the following operating systems:
+This switch is supported on Windows.